Meet our Senior Leadership Team

 Mrs. M Smith

 Mrs. Smith is Assistant Headteacher at Mount St Joseph and is responsible for student development and welfare and development.
+Mrs Smith is also one of the Deputy Designated Safeguarding Leads in school.
 Mrs. Smith strategically leads the promotion of the school as well as developing a community ethos within the school.

 Mrs. Smith said, “It is an absolute privilege to be Assistant Headteacher at Mount St Joseph and work with the students and families in our school community.
 My passion lies with the development of young people and the importance of an inclusive education for all.”
 My role allows me to make a significant contribution to our student's development and my priority is to ensure our students feel safe, enjoy school and have a desire to make a positive contribution to school life and the wider community in which every individual is valued.”